xanderhendriks/rpi-embedded-target-action-runner/README.md

 - sample_application-0.1.0.map: Linker output showing the memory locations for all symbols in the code

 Unzip the sample_application-0.1.0.bin and copy it to the thumbdrive which is implemented by the ST-LINK on the NUCLEO board.
 You should see the application green application LED stop blinking and the green LED next to the USB connector blink green/red for a couple of seconds.
 After the green/red blinking has stopped the green application LED will start blinking again.
 The NUCLEO is now running the code which was build in the cloud.
-Looks at the serial terminal and notice how it is now showing **image_id: 1, version: 0.1.0-57ba8d2ac5** instead of the **image_id: 1, version: 0.0.0-debugbuild** from the local execution.
+Looks at the serial terminal and notice how it is now showing **image_id: 1, version: 0.1.0-<githash>** instead of the **image_id: 1, version: 0.0.0-debugbuild** from the local execution.

-# Creating a github release
+# Lab 3 - Creating a github release
-The build artifacts and logs are only kept for 90 days.
-So if we would want to keep the artifacts we need to create a release.
+## Overview
+In this lab, we will create a github release to make sure the build artifacts are kept indefinitely.
+The artifacts and logs as created in lab 1 will only be kept for 90 days.
+Creating a release allows you to make sure that important artifacts are kept until deleted.

+## Instructions
+Switch to the Lab 3 branch to avoid having to copy/paste the code from the instructions.
+After making sure you are in the root of your fork, execute the following GIT command:

+    git merge origin/lab_3

-For this we create the release job.
-It starts with downloading the artifacts from the build job, followed by some code to get the version number from the filename.
+The release job starts with downloading the artifacts from the build job, followed by some code to get the version number from the filename.
 The third and final step creates the github release and uploads the artifacts:

       release:
         needs: [build-sample-application]